 - Click the "Discover Devices" link in the app.
 If you have alarm or security devices be sure to also pick to install the "Ring Virtual API Device".
 The app will create any devices you select here for you.

-- You won't get motion or ring notifications until you configure them.
-There are instructions in the app to set them up under the "Configure the way that Hubitat will get motion alert and ring events" link
+- You won't get motion or ring notifications or events on cameras and doorbells until you configure them.
+There are instructions in the app to set them up under the "Configure the way that Hubitat will get motion alert and ring events" link.
+It is highly recommended to use IFTTT for notifications.
+You can poll for events but it is often unreliable.

 - You are done if you do not have alarm or security lighting devices.